Cubulating Surface-by-free Groups: Examples of EIQ tracks

-We start with some constructions of embedded geometrically finite surfaces in hyperbolic 3-manifolds.
+We start with a construction of embedded geometrically finite surfaces in hyperbolic 3-manifolds.
 We shall then construct EIQ tracks in complexes fibering over finite graphs and hence by Theorem \ref{eiqimpliescube} construct cubulable complexes whose fundamental groups $G$ are hyperbolic and fit into exact sequences of the form